dohoonk/Tutor-Quality-Scoring-System/docs/prd.md

 Tracks open risk cases and interventions.
 - Fields: tutor_id, alert_type, severity, status, triggered_at, resolved_at, metadata (jsonb)
 - Types: poor_first_session, high_reliability_risk, churn_risk
+- **Alert Behavior:**
+  - Alerts are evaluated every 10 minutes via AlertJob
+  - **No duplicate alerts:** If an alert already exists for a condition and the condition persists, the existing alert remains open (no new alert is created)
+  - **Auto-resolve:** Alerts are automatically resolved when conditions improve (e.g., FSRS drops below 50, THS rises above 55, TCRS drops below 0.6)
+  - Only one open alert per alert_type per tutor at any given time

 ---